FarronF/limerick-council-meetings/meetings/2022/12/08-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 17th November 2022.md

 Engineer had agreed to attend the December Meeting of the Municipal District to provide

-information on Air to Water and an update on other housing construction initiatives.---
+information on Air to Water and an update on other housing construction initiatives.
+---
 3. Disposal of Property

 The following disposal of property was noted: